chrishoermann/zod-prisma-types/Readme.md

 }
 ```

-If you want to customize the behaviour of the generator you can use the following options:
+If you want to customize the behavior of the generator you can use the following options:

 ```prisma
 generator zod {